HalvardB/baby-name-statistics/README.md

 # baby-name-statistics
-A program to find analyze baby names - a Coursera project
+A program to analyze baby names - a Coursera project